U8NWXD/vivarium/doc/guides/processes.rst

 ``self.parameters`` attribute.

 .. note:: Notice that this function works regardless of what timestep we
     use.
-This is important because different composites may need different timesteps based on what they are modeling.
+This is important because different compartments may need different timesteps based on what they are modeling.

 Process Class Examples